vercel/next.js/examples/absolute-imports-and-aliases/README.md

 import Button from 'components/button'
 ```

-Furthermore, TypeScript also supports the `paths` option, which allows you to create custom module aliases.
+Furthermore, TypeScript also supports the `paths` option, which allows you to configure custom module aliases.
 You can then use your alias like so:

 ```tsx
 import Button from '@/components/button'